-Once I would find a breathtaking place, I would park my van and sit on the beach next to a campfire, admiring a colourful sunset.
-Because for me luxury means this:
+Once I would find a breathtaking place, I would park my van and sit on the beach next to a campfire admiring a colourful sunset.
+Because for me, luxury means this:

 Why am I telling you about my car?

 Funny that you asked.
 Do you remember when I told you about our recent trip to Hämeenlinna, a beautiful inland town in Finland?
 Well, we left the planning quite late, as we always do.
-Only very rarely we find out all the hotels being fully booked, but this time we did.
+Only very rarely we find out that all the hotels are already fully booked, but this time we did.
 In case we were able to find an available room, the price was reaching the stars.
 Too much for us to pay for a one-night stay.

 We started to run out of options.
 We were already thinking about cancelling the whole trip.
 But that wasn’t an option for us.
 A short trip like that can not be called off due to lack of accommodation.
 Not in Finland.
-Not in summertime.
+Not in the summertime.

 We had had a camper van all this time.
 A camper van called Ford Focus.
 We put the back seats down, spread the mattress and voilà!
 It wasn’t as fancy as a mobile home worth hundreds of thousands, or couldn’t compete with a five-star hotel room.
 But the luxury I appreciate lied somewhere else.
 In the sparkling Aulanko lake.

 You might wonder why we chose to sleep in our car even if we love camping and had the tent with us.
 Well, first of all, we were extremely curious to know how it would work out.
 If we can sleep in our car fairly comfortably once, we can do it whenever we want.
 This bed would go with us pretty much anywhere and whenever we want, and it would keep us dry even if it rained.On the other

-Plus that if we hadn’t slept in our car, we probably would have never realized we had a USB connection on the back of the car.
+Plus that if we hadn’t slept in our car, we probably would have never realised we had a USB connection on the back of the car.
 Even though we couldn’t use the charger in front due to a broken fuse, we got to charge our phones in our little ‘camper van’ after all.

 I love camping at summertime.
-Who needs a shower when you can start your day with a refreshing swim in a lake.
+Who needs a shower when you can start your day with a refreshing swim in a lake?

 What a funny coincidence after all.
-The fully booked hotels in Hämeenlinna did us an awesome favour.
+The fully booked hotels in Hämeenlinna did us a remarkable favour.
 We got to enjoy all the best qualities our beautiful country has to offer.
 Maybe next weekend I will start my little camper van and head for the nearest beach I have never visited before.
 Maybe I will attach my kayak on the roof of my camper van and admire the sunshine from the seaside.